There is so much do in the Green Bay Wisconsin Area around the holiday season.

 This is a free event.

-Enjoy a 7 minute family-friendly presentation that includes holiday music and lights, fireworks, and special effects including lasers projected on Lambeau Field’s west façade.
+Enjoy a 7-minute family-friendly presentation has holiday music and lights, fireworks, and special effects including lasers projected on Lambeau Field’s west façade.

 For a great place with the best views, watch from Titletown’s Plaza near Ridge Road or Lots 5 and 6 at Lambeau Field.